Written by Editorial Team

 There are mainly three reasons which cause lactose intolerance in the baby’s body, which are discussed below:

 This type of lactose intolerance is a relatively common condition in humans.
 It occurs when our body is unable to produce lactase as the baby grows older.
-This happens when the body doesn’t have long term lactase producing genes.
+This happens when the body doesn’t have long-term lactose-producing genes.
 As the baby grows older, the body stops the digestion of lactose in the body, which would make the infant completely lactose intolerant.

 This is a highly complicated condition in which there is some damage caused to the inner mucosa of the small intestine, which would result in lactose intolerance in the body.
 Some of the common reason for the damage is cancer, Gastroenteritis, bowel inflammatory disease, and irritable bowel syndrome in children.

 This type of lactose intolerance happens when the baby doesn’t have the genes for the secretion of lactose in the body.
 It is a kind of genetic disorder.
-It is quite rare where the child is not able to digest breast milk from birth.
+It is quite rare that the infant is not able to digest breast milk from birth.

 Milk allergy and lactose intolerance are not the same.
 Instead, they are two completely different body conditions.
-Milk allergy refers to a severe syndrome of which the body has an adverse reaction towards milk products resulting in rashes, swelling, inflammation, or acne on the body.
-Whereas, lactose insufficiency is the process in which the human body denies to digest lactose due to smaller amounts of lactase molecules in the body.
+Milk allergy refers to a severe syndrome in which the body has an adverse reaction toward milk products resulting in rashes, swelling, inflammation, or acne on the body.
+Whereas, lactose insufficiency is the process in which the human body denies to digest lactose due to smaller amounts of lactose molecules in the body.

 Now, lets’ have a look at some of the significant symptoms and signs of lactose intolerance in babies:

 Here are some of the factors that increase the risk of babies contracting lactose intolerance.